Known fraud attempts

 Do NOT accept such demands: this is fraud - credits will not be honoured!

-In the event of a fraud attempt, you can block your paysafecard codes around the clock.
-In this way, your current credit is immediately protected from further attacks.
+In the event of a fraud attempt, you can block your paysafecard PIN(s) around the clock.
+In this way, your current PIN credit is immediately protected from further attacks.

-Please note: after you block your codes, they can no longer be used for payment!
+Please note: after you block your paysafecard PINs, they can no longer be used for payment!
 However, you can apply for reimbursement of your current credit.